Book a call with admissions

 What Is TMS?

 TMS uses gentle magnetic pulses to treat depression, OCD, and more at the source.
-TMS is non-invasive, non-systemic, and drug-free.
+TMS is non-invasive, non-systemic, and drug-free alternative.
 Plus, TMS is FDA-approved and covered by most insurance.

-Like physical therapy for the brain, TMS therapy is typically administered five days per week for six weeks.
-TMS uses an MRI-strength magnet to treat the brain directly.
-Unlike medications that pass through the entire system and can cause systemic side effects, TMS is well tolerated.
+Like physical therapy for the brain, repetitive transcranial magnetic stimulation (rTMS) therapy is typically administered five days per week for six weeks.
+TMS uses an MRI-strength magnet to target and treat specific regions of the brain known to be responsible for mental illness.
+Unlike medications that pass through the entire system and can cause systemic side effects, TMS is a well tolerated, localized, and focused intervention.

-Sometimes patients experience mild scalp discomfort or mild headache during active treatment.
-Most patients notice symptom improvement with TMS after 2 weeks of treatment (8-10 sessions).
+Sometimes, patients may experience mild scalp discomfort or mild headache during active treatment.
+Most patients notice symptom improvement with TMS after two weeks of treatment (8-10 sessions).
 Patients report that the TMS pulses take some getting used to, but are not painful.

 Transcranial magnetic stimulation is: